 Completing the FAFSA is the single most important task you can do to get money for college.
 It’s the gateway to more than $150 billion in college grants, work-study funds, and federal student loans, as well as certain state-based aid.

-Most students receive some type of financial aid, so you should fill out a FAFSA application even if you don't think you qualify.
-The FAFSA isn’t just for people who want or need federal student loans.
+Most students receive financial aid, so you should fill out a FAFSA application even if you do not think you qualify.
+FAFSA is not just for people who want or need federal student loans.
 The purpose of the FAFSA is also to determine aid you won't have to pay back, such as college scholarships, grants, and even work-study funding.

-Some private scholarships require a FAFSA as part of their application process.
-That's why completing a FAFSA is so important!
-Some colleges will not offer merit scholarships if you have not filed your FAFSA.
+There are private scholarships that require FAFSA as part of their application process.
+Completing FAFSA is so important!
+Colleges will not offer merit scholarships if you have not filed your FAFSA.

 Maryland Higher Education Commission (MHEC)

-The Maryland Higher Education Commission (MHEC) is the State’s higher education regulatory and coordinating board, responsible for establishing statewide policies for Maryland public & private colleges and universities, as well as for the for-profit career schools.
+The Maryland Hhigher Education Commission (MHEC) is the State’s higher education regulatory and coordinating board, responsible for established statewide policies for Maryland public & private colleges and universities, as well as for the for-profit career schools.
 MHEC also administers more than $100 million each year through financial aid programs that positively impact students as they work to achieve their higher education goals.

 Maryland Higher Education Commission (MHEC)